 If a breach of privacy occurs that is likely to cause affected individuals serious harm (guidance on this is available through the Privacy Commissioner’s Notify Us tool on their website), the Privacy Officer will notify the Privacy Commissioner and any affected individuals unless an exemption under the Act applies.

-We want to know if you have concerns about our privacy practices, whether these relate to the way we collect or share information about you or our decision on your access request.
+We want to know if you have concerns about our privacy practices, whether these relate to the way we collect or share information about you, or our decision on your access request.
 This allows us to try and put things right for you and helps us to identify and fix any problems with our systems or processes.

-In the first instance, let us know about your concerns and we will try our best to resolve it.
+In the first instance, let us know about your concerns and we will try our best to resolve them.
 This could include escalating your concerns to a senior staff member to ensure we have made the right decision and fully considered your concerns.

 If we cannot resolve your concerns, then you have the right to complain to the Privacy Commissioner about our actions.
-In the first instance, please email or write to us at the following address, marking it for the attention of the Privacy Officer.
+In the first instance, please email or write to us at the following address, marking it for the attention of the Privacy Officer: